Macy's Thanksgiving Day Parade: 1990s–2000s: Safety changes

 During the 1993 parade, strong gusts of wind pushed the Sonic the Hedgehog balloon into a lamppost at Columbus Circle.
 The lamppost damaged the balloon and the top of the post broke off while inside the balloon, dragging it down, injuring a child and an off-duty police officer in the process.

 During the 1997 parade, very high winds pushed the Cat in the Hat balloon into a lamppost.
 The falling debris struck a parade-goer, fracturing her skull and leaving her in a coma for 24 days.
 The winds also caused trouble for the other balloons.
 The Barney the Dinosaur balloon veered out of control, was punctured by a streetlight and deflated.
 The Pink Panther balloon collapsed onto the ground and was stabbed by an NYPD inspector.
 Mayor Rudy Giuliani formed a task force in response, and numerous safety regulations were implemented the next year, including size restrictions that eliminated larger balloons such as the Cat in the Hat and the Pink Panther, the removal of lamppost arms on the parade route, and both physical training and lessons in balloon physics for handlers.

-In 2001, in the aftermath of the September 11 attacks, which caused the collapse of the Twin Towers in New York City two months prior, there were debates about whether to cancel the parade.
+In 2001, in the aftermath of the September 11 attacks, which caused the collapse of the World Trade Center in New York City two months prior, there were debates about whether to cancel the parade.
 With the lingering scent of burnt metal and the continued rescue efforts being done at the World Trade Center site, some people felt it was insensitive to host the parade.
 Despite the backlash, the parade went on as scheduled, and it served as a symbol of resilience and a major step in the city's recovery after the attacks.

 During the 2005 parade, the M&M's balloon collided with a streetlight in Times Square; parts of the light fell on two sisters, who suffered minor injuries.
 New safety measures were incorporated in 2006 to prevent accidents and balloon-related injuries.
 One measure taken was the installation of wind measurement devices to alert parade organizers to any unsafe conditions that could cause the balloons to behave erratically.
 In addition, parade officials implemented a measure to keep the balloons closer to the ground during windy conditions.
 New York City law prohibits Macy's from flying the full-size balloons if sustained winds exceed 20 knots or wind gusts exceed 30 knots; New York's tall buildings and mostly uniform grid plan can amplify wind velocity on city streets.
 This law, imposed in 1997, has never been activated, despite several close calls; the only time the parade balloons were ever grounded was in 1971.
 Each balloon has a risk profile to determine handling in windy conditions; taller, upright balloons are rotated to appear horizontal and face downward in such situations (as was the case in 2019, when a grounding was narrowly averted).
 The remaining floats and performances will continue as scheduled should the balloons be grounded.